Updated on 02/28/2024

 Basílica de Nuestra Señora de las Mercedes – Chinchiná

-This basilica is a French Gothic-style Catholic temple that has been registered since 1934.
-For the people of Chinchiná, it is a source of pride and an architectural jewel, as it was raised to the rank of a minor basilica on September 24, 2009, and consecrated on November 30 of the same year.
+Located in Chinchiná, this Catholic temple is a French Gothic-style basilica that has been on the register since 1934.
+The people of Chinchiná take pride in it and consider it an architectural jewel, since Pope Benedict XVI raised it to the rank of a minor basilica on September 24, 2009, and he consecrated it on November 30 of the same year.
+This basilica is one of the many stunning churches in Colombia.

-Believers visiting the basilica can take part in the sacred rites or recite the Sunday prayer (Our Father), the Ave Maria, and the symbol of faith (Creed).
-One of the main attractions of the church is the beautiful stained glass windows that adorn the walls of the church.
-These colorful works tell part of the biblical story, e.g. the death of Christ.
+When visiting the basilica, believers can take part in the sacred rites or recite the Sunday prayer (Our Father), the Ave Maria, and the symbol of faith (Creed).
+Another attraction of the church is the beautiful stained glass windows that adorn the walls of the church.
+These colorful works tell part of the biblical story, such as the death of Christ.

 - The journey time from Manizales is around 50 minutes